Elliott Ward Cheney Jr.: Education and personal life

-Elliott Ward Cheney Jr. was born in Gettysburg, Pennsylvania, to E. W. Cheney Sr., and Carleton (Pratt) Cheney.
+Cheney was born in Gettysburg, Pennsylvania, to E. W. Cheney Sr., and Carleton (Pratt) Cheney.
 He was the second of two children.
 He grew up in Washington, New Jersey, and Bethlehem, Pennsylvania.
 Ward began clarinet studies at age ten and would play in chamber music groups throughout his life.

-Ward Cheney was a 1947 graduate of Fountain Hill High School in Bethlehem, Pennsylvania.
+Cheney was a 1947 graduate of Fountain Hill High School in Bethlehem, Pennsylvania.
 In 1951, he earned his bachelor's degree in mathematics from Lehigh University, where his father was a physics professor.
 During undergraduate summers, Ward worked for the United States Forest Service, where he met Elizabeth "Beth" Jean, whom he married in 1952.
 The young couple resided in Lawrence, Kansas, while Ward studied and served as a mathematics instructor at The University of Kansas, earning his Ph.D. in 1957.
 Ward had three children with his first wife, Beth, all of whom earned doctorates: daughter Margaret is a professor of mathematics, son David is a manager of international research projects, and son Elliott is a professional cellist.

 Their mother Beth remarried in 1975 and died in 1991.
 Ward and his wife Victoria had been together since 1983.

 Professional background

 Following the launch of Sputnik 1 by the Soviet Union in 1957, the United States intensified its focus on its aerospace program.
 Cheney became a research scientist at Convair Astronautics in San Diego, California, where his mathematical team worked on calculations for the Atlas rocket—which would take John Glenn into space.

-Cheney also worked for Space Technology, near Los Angeles, and taught at UCLA, with visiting positions at Michigan State University and Iowa State University.
+Cheney also worked for Space Technology Laboratories (now TRW Inc.), near Los Angeles, and taught at UCLA, with visiting positions at Michigan State University and Iowa State University.
 In addition, Ward was a consultant and/or a guest worker at Boeing Scientific Research Laboratories, The Aerospace Corporation, and IBM Research Laboratory.
 In the summers of 1961–63, he was director of the NSF Summer Institute in Numerical Analysis at the University of California, Los Angeles.

 In 1964, Ward joined the mathematics faculty of The University of Texas at Austin, where he taught for the next 41 years, until his retirement at age 76.